Jean-François Bérubé

-Jean-François "J-F" Bérubé (born July 13, 1991) is a Canadian professional ice hockey goaltender who is currently playing with the Charlotte Checkers in the American Hockey League (AHL).
-He was selected by the Los Angeles Kings in the fourth round (95th pick overall) of the 2009 NHL Entry Draft.
+Jean-François "J-F" Bérubé (born July 13, 1991) is a Canadian former professional ice hockey goaltender.
+He was selected by the Kings in the fourth round (95th pick overall) of the 2009 NHL Entry Draft.

 Playing career

 Amateur

 As a youth, Bérubé played in the 2004 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from the Mille-Îles area of Laval, Quebec.

 Prior to turning professional, Bérubé played major junior hockey in the Quebec Major Junior Hockey League with the Montreal Junior Hockey Club.